Trump, Giuliani strategizing leaves White House in the dark

 Taken aback

 Several White House officials were also taken aback by Giuliani's dramatic interview Wednesday night.
-One White House aide said Giuliani's interview "stunned and shocked" communications staff, most of whom weren't expecting it.
+One White House aide said Giuliani's interview "stunned and shocked" communications staff, most of whom, like Sanders, weren't expecting it.

 One White House official remarked that Giuliani undermined the administration's entire defense strategy when it came to not just Daniels, but also former FBI Director James Comey and the special counsel, all in the span of a single interview.